Orientation Matters: Learning Radiation Patterns of Multi-Rotor UAVs In-Flight to Enhance Communication Availability Modeling: Results

 \subsubsection{Pose-Signal Sample Matching}

 Time had to be precisely synchronized between the vehicles to match the signal samples to the positions of both \acp{uav}.
-The \texttt{chrony}\footnote{\url{https://gitlab.com/chrony/chrony}} \ac{ntp} implementation was selected because of the provided sub-millisecond accuracy. \acp{uav} formed a~local static network, one serving as a time reference (without the necessary knowledge of the true global time) and the other synchronized against this local time.
+The \texttt{chrony}\footnote{\url{https://gitlab.com/chrony/chrony}} \ac{ntp} implementation was selected because of the provided sub-millisecond accuracy. \acp{uav} formed a~local\rvDel{static}{C8} network, \rvMod{one serving as a}{synchronizing against a common local}{C8} time reference without the necessary knowledge of the true global time\rvDel{ and the other synchronized against this local time}{}.
 Based on the signal sample timestamps, the corresponding poses of both vehicles were interpolated from the recorded trajectory.